DOI-USGS/ds-pipelines-1-course/responses/11-stucture-assignment.md

 Git challenge: commit an empty directory (out).
 Make them google this

+When you are done, open a pull request with the changes.

 _You can follow the manual steps below, or accept the suggestions in the following comments._

 1. Edit your [workflow file]({{ fileUrl }})